Akash-Mittal/bp-wallet-grpc-spring/README.md

 * Wallet Server Deployed Local Machine -(4 GB RAM 4 Cores i5):At large 100+-.
 * Wallet Server Deployed on other Machines:OOS

-Having said that, I have been able to achieve about 120(+-) concurrent requests per-second , Although it may very on machines for example i was able to make about 1000+- Transactions in about 1 second for one user deposit only.
+Having said that, About 120(+-) concurrent requests per-second was achieved, Although it may very on machines, For example About 1000+- Transactions happened in about 1 second for one user deposit [On H2 DB !!].

 Apart from this - there is another POC written which executes for one second so to better understand the stages of optimization.
-The over all goal was to run it wit time command and check the actual `CPU utilization`.
+The over all goal was to run it wit time command and check the actual `CPU utilization` `Memory Utilization`.

 ### Future Aspirations.